Discovering the city Ghardaia in southern Algeria

 THE MARKET PLACE

-Around the year 1860, according to the process of gradual and continuous extension of the city of Beni-Isguen, the market place was moved to the place “Lalla Achou” the current market place at the auction sale, this name of a holy woman known as “Lalla Achou” which borrowed the place formerly used as agricultural land, and converted for use as a market Ksar.
+Around the year 1860, according to the gradual and continuous extension of the city of Beni-Isguen, the market place was moved to the place called “Lalla Achou,” which is the current market place for the auction sale.
+This place was named after a holy woman known as “Lalla Achou,” whose place was formerly used as agricultural land and later converted for use as a market for the Ksar.

-This market place is far from downtown and located on the outskirts of the Ksar.
-It is triangular in shape (30, 59.56) distances of the sides, with an area of 806 m², on which the open shops and deposits are surrounded by masonry benches, well fitted to its most acute angle.
+This market place is located far from downtown, on the outskirts of the Ksar.
+It is triangular in shape, with side lengths of 30 and 59.56 meters, and has an area of 806 sq meters.
+The open shops and deposits are surrounded by masonry benches, well fitted to its most acute angle.

-Béni-Isguen market has not experienced a break in its traditional business and it was flexible renovations.
+The market of Béni-Isguen has not experienced a break in its traditional business, only flexible renovations.

-The biggest feature of this place is definitely the auction sale held just after the daily prayer of “Aasr” except Friday.
-Business transactions are conducted under the watchful eye of members of the assembly of “Azzaba”.
+The biggest feature of this place is definitely the auction sale held just after the daily afternoon prayer of “Aasr,” except on Fridays.
+Business transactions are conducted under the watchful eye of members of the assembly of “Azzaba.”

 OTHER CLASSES SITES